frmhd/radiomaniac/README.md

 `npm i` - install all packages

-Than start application with two ENV variables:
+Then start application with two ENV variables:

   1. `TELEGRAM_TOKEN` - your telegram bot token
   2. `TELEGRAM_CHAT_ID` - chat id which will recieve messages from app